MoneyGram: Legal cases

-In February 2016, MoneyGram agreed it would pay $13 million to end a probe stemming from customer complaints that scam artists duped them into wiring funds via the money transfer service.
+In February 2016, MoneyGram agreed to pay $13 million to end a probe stemming from customer complaints that scam artists duped them into wiring funds via the money transfer service.
 The settlement, with attorneys general in 49 states and Washington, D.C., includes $9 million for a nationwide fund that will facilitate the return of money to some MoneyGram customers and $4 million to cover states' costs and fees, according to numerous announcements by state attorneys general.

-In April 2022, the U.S. Consumer Financial Protection Bureau and New York Attorney General Letitia James filed a complaint against MoneyGram for its repeated violations of the law, ignoring customer complaints and government warnings.
-The complaint states that MoneyGram has repeatedly "stranded" recipients waiting for their money, gave senders inaccurate information about when transfers would be completed and failed to address customer complaints in accordance with the 2013 rule.
-The lawsuit is CFPB’s fifth remittance-related case since 2019, which seeks unspecified refunds, restitution, and civil damages.
-The case is Consumer Financial Protection Bureau et al v MoneyGram International Inc et al, U.S. District Court, Southern District of New York, No. 22-03256.
+In April 2022, the U.S. Consumer Financial Protection Bureau and New York Attorney General filed a complaint against MoneyGram alleging repeated violations of the law, ignoring customer complaints and government warnings.
+The complaint states that the company has repeatedly "stranded" recipients waiting for their money, provided senders inaccurate information about transfer completion and failed to address customer complaints in accordance with the 2013 rule.
+(See Consumer Financial Protection Bureau et al v MoneyGram International Inc et al, U.S. District Court, Southern District of New York, No. 22-03256.)

+In September 2024, the US District Court for the Eastern District of Texas granted summary judgment in favor of the US Chamber of Commerce and other trade associations, holding that the CFPB operated outside its constitutionL authority when it attempted to regulate “unfair acts” of practices under the Dodd-Frank Act when it updated its examination manual.
+The CFPB has appealed to the US Supreme Court.
+As a result, most all high-level litigation brought by the CFPB is on hold awaiting US Supreme Court review and action on the pending appeal.